firepear/homefarm/docs/management.md

 nothing to do, it will simply do nothing!
 This makes it very easy to keep all aspects of your cluster up to date.

+### Updating the controller image

+One thing that `farmctl update` does not affect is the controller image itself.
+Over time the OS packages it contains will become out of date.

+It is safe to rebuild the Docker image that `farmctl` runs inside of at anytime.
+Since Homefarm's data is stored as a mounted volume rather than within the image itself, recreating it does not lose any data, any configuration you may have done, or wipe the local Arch repo.

+Just run `exit` to drop out of the farmctl shell, then run `'~/homefarm/bin/farmctl build-image'` -- the same command used to initially construct the controller image.

+It is likely not necessary to do this more than every three months or so.

 ## Run a command on all nodes